bethard/bethard.github.io/students.md

 # Prospective students #

-I am not taking on any additional students at this time, as I will be on sabbatical for the 2024-2025 school year.
+I am not taking on any additional students at this time, as I am on sabbatical.

 # Current students #